First Some Announcements:

 - Need to send us a file securely?

 Taking income during a market volatility can be scary.
 Phrases like “What if it doesn’t come back this time?”
 “Why don’t we take everything to cash to save our income?”

 These nervous feelings and fears are real and understandable.
 Throughout retirement there is the balance of short-term volatility, how much prices move around, and long-term inflation, things cost more over time.
 Because of this push and pull we use a bond ladder.
 Simply put, a bond ladder is a series of income buckets.

 Each year a bond matures, it pays back the cash amount, which sets up enough cash for the coming year.
 That way, regardless of what the market is doing, income is ready when needed.
 The bond ladder, which is different for each account, extends anywhere from one to ten years.
 (To note: not every account has a bond ladder.
 A bond ladder is in place if we are taking income from the account or preparing to take income from an account.)
 We like to think of this in three buckets, where the bond latter sits between cash needs and the volatility of stock prices.

 2020 was a great case study for using the bond ladder.
 At the end of 2019 a bond matured on schedule and moved to cash for 2020.
 The money was already there even before the COVID-19 pullback happened.
 The benefits are numerous but here are a few examples.

 - We didn’t need to be a “forced seller.”
 Meaning, we had time to make an educated decision and not one based on a panic sell to provide income.

 - We became buyers.
 Knowing that there was abundant cash ready for income needs, allowed us to look for mispriced companies.

 All in all, the bond ladder acted as expected.
-If you would like to check on yours reply to this email or give us a call.
+If you would like to check your portfolio reply to this email or give us a call.